thiagomini/factory-girl-ts/readme.md

 #### Sequences

-Instead of providing a hardcoded value, we can tell `factory-girl-ts` to instead use a sequence.
+Instead of providing a hardcoded value, we can tell `factory-girl-ts` to use a sequence.
 The first parameter is an unique id.
 It can be used for sharing sequence across multiple factories.
-The second parameter is a callback that give you an integer auto-incremented that you can use for construct your value.
+The second parameter is a callback that gives you an integer auto-incremented that you can use to build your value.

 ```ts
 import { User } from './models/user';